Frequently Asked Questions

 Do I need to pay even if I'm not training?

 No, you are not bound by contract.
-Please suspend or cancel your monthly subscription if you need to take an extended break from training.
+Please suspend or cancel your membership subscription if you need to take an extended break from training.
 You can resume your membership as soon as you're able to return to training.

 Do you offer children's classes?